-If you are living with a forehead osteoma and you’d like to explore options for having it removed, contact Dr. Ransom at the San Francisco Center for Facial Plastic, Reconstructive & Laser Surgery to schedule a private consultation.
+If you are living with a forehead osteoma and you’d like to explore options for having it removed, contact Dr. Ransom at Evan Ransom, MD to schedule a private consultation.

 Notable for its rapid recovery and natural, pleasing result, the minimally invasive endoscopic treatment is highly preferred as a way to remove forehead osteomas.
 While osteomas do not pose a threat to a patient’s health, they demand attention and distract from other prominent features of the face.
 Thus, patients benefit from a less invasive technique that swiftly removes the osteoma (in less than 30 minutes) in one outpatient visit.

 While the location of the osteoma, as well as the shape of the individual’s face, will determine the path of the incision and the specific contouring technique, advanced instrumentation allows for the endoscopic excision to be simple and effective.
 The result is a forehead that is smooth, with no signs of surgery or scarring.